 Anecdotes aside, before exploring any science (real or alleged) behind keto crotch — it’s important to understand what might cause vaginal odor in the first place.

 First of all, some vaginal odor isn’t just normal, it’s completely healthy.
-And vaginal odor changes quite a bit throughout a woman’s cycle in perceived “pleasantness” and intensity, according to one study[*].
+Vaginal odor changes quite a bit throughout a woman’s cycle in perceived “pleasantness” and intensity, according to one study[*].

-When it comes to distinct and dramatic changes in odor, it could be a sign of something else entirely.
+When it comes to distinct and dramatic changes in odor, it could be a sign of something else.

 It’s a common symptom among women of all ages and a major reason women visit the gynecologist, or OB/GYN[*].
 A particularly unpleasant odor can, in some cases, indicate a health problem.